 I decided to play one of the DOS versions of Super Star Trek.
 This version was supposedly coded by David Matuszek and Paul Reynolds in 1982, and then resurrected and improved (bugfixes, and a few features I will not use) by Don Smith and Tom Almy in 2014.
 Checking screenshots attributed to the not-improved 1982 version and what I see in my game, they actually look nothing alike ; but then I cannot rule out that the screenshots attributed to the 1982 version are incorrect – such is the magic of Star Trek.
 In any case, it is a Super Star Trek game, so it will do.

 This was my initial situation :

-- the last digit is the number of stars (a pretty useless information),
+- the last digit is the number of stars (useless to know),

 - the second digit is the number of starbases,

 - the first digit is the number of Klingon ships.